“Yuguang “Michael" Fang, former Director of Magazines” (2018-2019), revised by Ekram Hossain, Director of Magazines (2020-2021)

 Since AEiCs help the EiC, acting as the role of EiC for many occasions, the selection of AEiCs is determined by incoming EiC.
 The number of AEiCs is up to 2, depending on the workload.
-The EiC is recommended to select the AEiCs with complementary expertise and knowledge.
-For example, if EiC is from academia, one of the AEiCs is recommended to be an expert from industries, and vice vesa.
+The EiC is recommended to select the AEiCs with complementary expertise and knowledge, and have diversity in the team.
+For example, if EiC is from academia, one of the AEiCs is recommended to be an expert from industries, and vice versa.
 EiC selects candidate list of AEiCs, who must have editorial experiences acting as EiC and submits this list to the Director of Magazines.
-The Director of Magazines then consult the Publication Council and make the final approval decision.
+The Director of Magazines then consults the Publication Council and the VP-PUB to make the final decision.

 Selection of GEs and Editors

 The magazine leadership team, consisting of at least the EiC and AEiCs, shall develop the guideline for the selection of editors and guest editors.
 For a new magazine, it can start with experienced researchers who have prior editorial experience.
 For an established magazine, EiC could consult with reputed editors on board if needed.
 Qualification should include at least prior experience and strong research credential on specific topic or rich industrial practice.
 Editors or series editors, if necessary, should go through rigorous evaluation process based on the selection guideline.
 If a candidate is selected, EiC sends out the invitation along with the editor’s guideline together with the expectation and workload, ensuring that the selected editor knows his/her obligation before accepting the editor position.